 Yet another worthwhile band from Glasgow, Scotland, the Hermit Crabs formed in 2003 and have matured nicely since then.
 Their first full legth album, Saw You Dancing landed to some rave reviews in 2007 and was full of sweet pop with lo-fi sensibilities, nigh on twee if one can still use the term.
 Their latest EP Correspondence Course from February of this year is indie-pop to be sure, but with a bit more emphasis on the pop.
 The song here, "I Don't Know How", is intricately arranged with both a simple sound, yet lush feeling, and a catchy chorus that will stick with you for days at a time.
 I know.

 Welcome to Mr. Suave's Mod Mod World, and welcome to summer.
 Like it or not, this is the obligatory summer show.
+Can't wait til the summer comes.
 How can I tell it's summer in Seattle?
-Please!
-There were two momentary sun breaks today, and a bunch of fat folks broke out the inappropriate shorts and tank tops.
-Oh yeah, Metro was smelling pretty ripe on the way home.
+Please, there were two momentary sun breaks today, and Metro was smellin' pretty ripe on the way home.

 So what do you do when the sun is out and the mercury thaws, you head to what were just voted the worst beaches in the United States -- those right here in western Washington.
 You will see that Jet Set Six are opening the show with "Let's Go To the Beach".
 Apparently they've never been to the beaches in Washington.
 Being from New York that isn't surprising.